webcompat/webcompat.com/CONTRIBUTING.md

     The discussion might lead to modify or abandon this specific pull request.
 This is the place where you can have a code review.

+12. Once the Pull Request **got an explicit `r+`** from the reviewer(s), it is the responsibility of the reviewer to merge the branch (or the admin).
+A pull request submitter should never merge himself/herself the pull request.

+    In case of security fixes, or quick unbreaking things, one of the repo owners may merge himself the pull request.

 After all that, if you'd like, you can send a pull request to add your name to our humans.txt file.